Welcome to our index of stamping tips!

 Rubber stamps can be used in your photo scrapbooking as long as the papers and inks you

 use with them are acid free.
-Look for items clearly labeled acid free.
-All of the inks and papers
+Look for items clearly labeled acid free or archival.

 You can shape shift the image of an existing Perfectly Clear™ Stamp by deliberately